 Mertz thought it over in his hotel room.
-Bullshit, he concluded.
+Bullshit.
 It felt like a con.
 Sure enough, the plan fell apart under further scrutiny.
 The ten mile stretch between the prison and the island’s southern shore turned out to be an impassable mangrove swamp.
 Even if the chauffeur did have contacts in the prison, the Americans would likely be too weak to make the trek.
 Thanks, but no thanks.

 His lousy options dwindling, Mertz had another card to play.
 A field station in Mexico had unearthed a Mexican lawyer who was supposed to be tight with the Castro brothers.
 For the right price, with the right access, anything in Cuba could be purchased, the lawyer explained — even the freedom of American prisoners.
 Mertz’s mind reeled at the idea: bribing the Castro brothers to let three CIA agents go free before the Cuban security service could figure out who they were.